0

 preparation

-1. In a small bowl combine the tahini, lemon juice, salt and honey.
-Slowly whisk through the water until you have a pourable consistency, adding extra water if you need it.
+1. In a small bowl, combine the tahini, lemon juice, salt, and honey.
+Slowly whisk in the water until it reaches a pourable consistency, adding extra water if necessary.

 2. Taste, add lemon or salt if needed.